Esalen Institute is open! However, Highway 1 to the south is closed — please review the current travel advisory.

 Learn more.

-Leah Song is a storyteller, song-catcher, musician, poet, and activist primarily known for her role as front-woman of Rising Appalachia, alongside her sister Chloe Smith.
-As a soloist she incorporates sultry vocals, folklore, boleros and the blues into her troubadour performance.
-Her music is based in the traditions of Southern soul, the diasporic music of the Celtic Isles and her deep studies of traditional folk music from across the Americas .
+Born into a musical family from Georgia, Leah Song is a storyteller, song-catcher, musician, poet, and community builder known primarily for her role as frontwoman of Rising Appalachia, alongside her sister Chloe.
+As a soloist, she incorporates sultry vocals, storytelling, folklore, ballads and boleros into her laid-back troubadour performances.
+Her music is based in the traditions of Southern soul, the diasporic music of the Celtic Isles and her deep studies of traditional folk music from across the Americas.

-She has studied and worked alongside some of the greatest teachers and tradition keepers of our time... including Clarissa Pinkola Estés, Bobby McFerrin, Martin Shaw, Joanna Macy, Charles Eisenstein, Winona LaDuke, Guadelupe Urbina, Sobunfu Some, and Rosemary Gladstar to name a few...
-Gathering tools and teachings of resilience, music, mythology, and ritual through sound.
+She has studied and worked alongside some of the greatest teachers and culture keepers of our time, including Dr. Clarissa Pinkola Estés, Bobby McFerrin, Martin Hayes, Martin Shaw, Joanna Macy, Winona LaDuke, Guadalupe Urbina, Sobonfu Somé, and Rosemary Gladstar to name a few.
+Join her in gathering tools and teachings of resiliency, music, mythology, and celebration through sound.

 Featured Content